DevShel/microsoft-workshop/README.md

 # Hack4Impact-UMD Minority Student Day Workshop

 This repository contains a simple web application designed for the Blacks at Microsoft Minority Student Day (BMSD) workshop.
-This workshop was created to teach underrepresented students in STEAM fields the role of AI in modern software development.
+This workshop was created to teach students the role of AI in modern software development.
 This web application is meant to run on a Windows 11 machine.

 ## Follow Along With The Slides — "Software Development in the Age of AI"